Cemil Usta

 Cemil Usta (10 April 1951 – 5 March 2003) was a Turkish football player who played as a leftback.
 A one-club man, Usta solely represented Trabzonspor at a senior level and was a long-time captain of the team in their golden age.
 Usta twice represented the Turkey national football team.
 Usta was nicknamed Dozer (Turkish for bulldozer).

+International career

+Usta made two appearances for Turkey in 1976.

 Death

 On 15 March 2003, Usta died from a heart attack in his hometown Trabzon.
 On 20 August 2008, Trabzonspor named their oldest training facility after Usta.
 On 14 November 2009, a forest in the Zigana Pass was named after him.
 The 2019–20 Süper Lig season was officially named Spor Toto Süper Lig Cemil Usta season after him.